How to Stop Procrastinating and Start Getting Things Done

 Step 3: Tackle Each of Your Objections

 Clearly you have a lot of reasons for procrastination.
+But it’s got to get done, right?

 How to Deal With the “You Don’t Like It” Objection.

-There is nothing wrong with a little bribe or reward – even if you are giving it to yourself.
+A simple, age-old technique is to create an incentive for yourself.
+There is nothing wrong with a little bribe or reward, even if you are giving it to yourself.

 In college I had a friend that loved iced tea.
 She would reward herself with a glass of iced tea when she finished a homework assignment.
+Through a colossal show of self-discipline, she would not allow herself to get up and go to the kitchen until the assignment was done.

 Overcome the Overwhelm Objection

-If it is laundry that you are putting off – split it up into smaller piles and commit to doing one or two loads a day until you get caught up.
+If it is laundry that you are putting off, split it up into smaller piles and commit to doing one or two loads a day until you get caught up.

+Another alternative is to get some outside help.
 Ask or teach your kids to do their own laundry – and help them, instead of them helping you.
+If that won’t work, price out the laundromat.
+Maybe you need a little splurge this one time.

 Find a way to find help.

+I hate the word multi-tasking because it really doesn’t work (read the book The One Thing and you will see the logic).
 But, depending on what you have to do – maybe you make what you have to do more pleasant by combining it with something you like better.

 Step 4: Create a Plan